sfu-cl-lab/FactorBase/README.md

 	```
 	Where the `<version>` field is the version of FactorBase that you have generated.

 	Note: The Maven build will run some tests that expect a test database to be setup.
+The required the setup file could be found at [here](https://github.com/sfu-cl-lab/FactorBase/blob/master/travis-resources/tests-database.sql).
 If you just want to create the JAR file for FactorBase, then you can run the following command instead:

 	```shell
 	cd FactorBase/code
 	mvn clean install -DskipTests
 	```

-3.  **Update `config.cfg`  with your own analysis according to format explained [here](https://sfu-cl-lab.github.io/FactorBase/options.html)** By default the executable JAR file will look for the configuration file in the current directory (i.e. where you are running the command), if you would like to specify a different configuration file to use when running FactorBase you can use the parameter `-Dconfig=<config-file>`.
+4.  **Update `config.cfg`  with your own analysis according to format explained [here](https://sfu-cl-lab.github.io/FactorBase/options.html)** By default the executable JAR file will look for the configuration file in the current directory (i.e. where you are running the command), if you would like to specify a different configuration file to use when running FactorBase you can use the parameter `-Dconfig=<config-file>`.
 For example:

 	```shell
 	java -Dconfig=../travis-resources/config.cfg -jar factorbase/target/factorbase-<version>-SNAPSHOT.jar
 	```

-4. **Point to the database that you want to analyse**
+5. **Point to the database that you want to analyse**

 	Modify the configuration file with your own connection parameters according to the sample format explained in the image.